 Adv.
-Drucker is a partner and Deputy Department Head of the Real Estate, Planning and Construction Department.
+Drucker is Vice Head of the Real Estate, Planning and Construction Department.

 Adv.
 Drucker specializes in providing legal counsel to tenets and entrepreneurs with regard to urban renewal projects, including all types of TAMA 38 projects and evacuation & construction (“Pinuy Binuy”) projects.
 Adv.
 Drucker led a wide variety of large scale urban renewal projects over the past few years, providing ongoing counsel to his clients from the initial stages of negotiation, through the planning, registration, bank accompaniment, and construction stages, and up to the final stage of receiving the new apartments and registration of rights.